 Dell Technologies Inc. ranks in an above-average position in its peer group, with stability as the least supportive dimension.
-The market is broadly confirming the structural profile.
+Price action is modestly ahead of the structural profile — a mild divergence, not yet a decisive signal.

 Peer-relative scores, weakest to strongest